 2. Soaps and Shampoos Speed Up the Damage

-Shower products contain harsh ingredients that strip oils, dirt and unfortunately, your jewelry’s gold layer too.
+Shower products contain harsh ingredients that strip oils, dirt, and, unfortunately, your jewelry’s gold layer too.
 Ingredients like sulfates and acids can discolor or dull the finish.

 3. Steam and Heat Cause Moisture Buildup